dat3Cph/material/flow3/1_rest/Exercise_Mon_Tue.md

 # Day 1 and 2 - Javalin
-## Exercise with javalin and CRUD
+## Exercise with Javalin and CRUD

-1. Setup project with javalin
-2. Create a new javalin server running on port 7007 that can handle the following routes representing a dog ressource:
-   - GET /dogs // Returns all dogs from an in-memory collection of dogs (You decide the data structure)
-   - GET /dog/{id} // Returns a specific dog based on the id
-   - POST /dog // Creates a new dog
-   - PUT /dog/{id} // Updates an existing dog
-   - DELETE /dog/{id} // Deletes an existing dog
+**Project Name:** The Veterinarian

+**Project Description:**
+As a computer science student, you've been engaged by a local veterinarian clinic, "Paws & Whiskers," to develop a RESTful API that will help them manage their patient appointments and information.
+The clinic has specific requirements for GET methods to retrieve essential data.

+**Client: Paws & Whiskers Veterinary Clinic**

+**Project Requirements:**

+1. **Appointment Retrieval:**
+    - Create an endpoint to retrieve a list of upcoming appointments.
+    - Implement an endpoint to retrieve details of a specific appointment by appointment ID.

+2. **Patient (Animal) Information:**
+    - Create endpoints to retrieve patient details, including medical history (e.g., allergies, medications, etc.) by patient ID.
+    - Develop an endpoint to retrieve a list of all patients.

+3. **Endpoint Groups:**
+    - Organize routes into two endpoint groups: "Appointments" and "Patients."
-3. Setup the server so that all dog endpoints are under the path `/api/dogs`
+    - Set up the server so that all endpoints are under the path `/api/vet/`. https://javalin.io/documentation#configuration (For example, the endpoint to retrieve a list of all patients should be `localhost:7071/api/vet/patients`.)
-4. Let the dogs live in a map in memory with the id as key and the dog as value.
-5. Create a new class called `DogDTO.java` in a `src/main/java/dtos` folder with fields: `id`, `name`, `breed`, `gender`, `age`.
-6. Create a new class called `DogController.java` in a `src/main/java/controllers` folder with the following methods:
-   - getAllDogs()
-   - getDogById()
-   - createDog()
-   - updateDog()
-   - deleteDog()
-7. Make sure that the server returns json for all endpoints.
+    - Use path params and not query params for the endpoints.

+4. **Handlers:**
+    - Implement separate handlers (AppointmentHandler, PatientHandler) for each GET endpoint to manage the retrieval logic.
+      (Thomas called them controllers and I called them handlers.
+Both are correct.)

+5. **Data Structures:**
+    - Utilize Java Collections to manage appointment and patient data.
+No need to persist data to a database.

+6. **HTTP Methods:**
+    - All routes should use HTTP GET methods for retrieving information.

+7. **Response Format:**
+    - All endpoints should return JSON data, HTTP status codes and content type.
+    - Use a http file to test the endpoints.

+8. **DTOs (Data Transfer Objects):**
+    - Create DTOs to facilitate data transfer between the client and server.
+A DTO that includes some of the patient's and appointment's information is sufficient.

+9. **Logging:**
+    - Implement Javalin's `before()` and `after()` methods for logging purposes.

+10. **Error Handling:**
-8. Make sure to return 404 when a dog is not found.
+    - Make sure to return 404 when a patient or appointment is not found.
+11. Set up the server so that all endpoints are under the path `/api/`.

+**Business Goals:**
+- Enable clinic staff to quickly access essential information about appointments and patients.
+- Streamline the process of retrieving patient records and appointment details.
+- Improve the efficiency of managing patient data through a RESTful API.